The Survivalist (2021 film)

 The Survivalist is a 2021 American action thriller film directed by Jon Keeyes and written by Matthew Rogers starring Jonathan Rhys Meyers and John Malkovich.
+It is about woman who is thought to be immune to a pandemic who is fleeing from a religious leader and his followers who think she could be a cure.
 It was released in the United States on October 1, 2021, by Quiver Distribution.

 Plot

 In a world decimated by the Delta variant of the COVID-19 virus, Sarah Street is relentlessly hunted by religious fanatic Aaron Ramsey who miraculously survived the virus.
 Aaron seeks Sarah because she is supposed to be immune to the virus and could thus hold the key to a potential cure.

 Escaping a refugee camp in Pennsylvania where 20,000 people died of the virus with her brother, who sacrifices himself to protect her, Sarah makes her way to the home of Ben Grant, a former FBI cartographer turned survivalist following the murder of his father.
 Ben protects Sarah against Aaron and his marauders, slowly killing them all off.

 However, Sarah eventually reveals that she's not actually immune: she's simply an asymptomatic carrier of the virus.
 After Sarah's presence infected the refugee camp, the doctors had lied about her immunity rather than admitting to their mistake.
 Ben eventually defeats Aaron who is then killed by Sarah.
 Ben and Sarah decide to leave and search for other survivors who might be working on a cure, particularly as Ben has likely caught the virus himself due to his extended contact with Sarah.